Stochastic Soiling Loss Models for Heliostats in Concentrating Solar Power Plants: Fitting Quality Assessment

 This integral may be computed approximately by discretizing the timeline into $\Delta t$ intervals.
 Let interval $k$ denote the time interval $[k\Delta t,(k+1)\Delta t)$ and assume that the measurements are taken at the beginning of the interval.
 Moreover, assume that the time-varying quantities are constant at their average values for the interval.
 The integral \eqref{eq:cumulative_number_integral} can be approximated as:

 where $w_i\triangleq w(i\Delta t)$ and an analogous definition holds for each of $\alpha_i$, $w_i$, $T_i$ , and $\theta_i$.

 Equation \eqref{eq:cumulative_number_sum} enables the computation of the number of particles that fall on a surface between two times.
 However, it is possible that these particles are removed from the surface at some point due to wind, sliding, rolling, or other removal forces \cite{ilse_fundamentals_2018}.
 For the purposes of this model, only competition between the rolling moment and gravity removal is considered --- resulting in a critical diameter $D_c(\theta)$ above which all particles are removed \cite{picotti_development_2018}.
-For this study, it is assumed that there is a $D_c^\prime$ above which no dust is deposited on the mirror.
+For this study, it is assumed that there is a $D_c^\prime$ above which any deposited dust is removed via rolling either instantaneously (for a fixed tilt mirror) or within a day (for a tracking mirror).
+Such critical diameter can be computed for any dust particle size and any tilt angle as described in \cite{picotti_development_2018}.
 This is a reasonable assumption in two important situations: \begin{enumerate} \item Fixed tilt mirrors (e.g. for soiling experiments), where $\theta=constant$. \item When tracking mirrors frequently achieve some high tilt angle.
 This can happen if mirrors are either stowed at a high tilt (close to $90^\circ$) or achieve some high tilt as a part of the stowing process (e.g. they are near vertical during the manoeuvre to the face-down stowing position). \end{enumerate} In both of these cases, dust that is regularly removed is simply ignored and the dust accumulated on the mirror is